Handbook » Student Handbook - Student Activities

 Student Advisory Council (S.A.C)

-Eight (8) students, from grades 9 through 12, are selected by the Principal each year as representatives to the Student Advisory Council.
+Eight (8) students, from grades 9 through 12, are selected through class elections each year as representatives to the Student Advisory Council.
 The SAC provides an opportunity for dialogue between students and the administration as well as a vehicle for students to have a voice in their educational process at the school committee level.
-SAC meets twice monthly after school and sends a representative to each regularly scheduled school committee meeting.
-The SAC chairperson, vice-chairperson, and secretary are elected from the membership at the end of each school year.
+SAC meets twice monthly and sends a representative to regularly scheduled school committee meetings monthly.
+The SAC President, vice-president, and secretary are elected from the membership at the end of each school year.

 Oakmont School Council